TheFireCo/genkit-plugins/plugins/anthropic/README.md

    <img alt="GitHub commit activity" src="https://img.shields.io/github/commit-activity/m/TheFireCo/genkit-plugins">
 </div>

-`genkitx-anthropicai` is a community plugin for using Anthropic AI and all its supported models with [Firebase GenKit](https://github.com/firebase/genkit).
+`genkitx-anthropic` is a community plugin for using Anthropic AI and all its supported models with [Firebase GenKit](https://github.com/firebase/genkit).

 This Genkit plugin allows to use Anthropic AI models through their official APIs.